Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the daily format and find it informative and engaging.
+Listeners appreciate the bite-sized format and consistency

 Chart Rankings